Women and the Economy in the 19th Century

 Women and Wage Labour

 In the early 19th century, the majority of paid labour for women was service work.
-Census records and newspaper advertisements from this period show women worked as teachers, clergy, doctors, midwives, gardeners, washerwomen, dressmakers, innkeepers, retailers of prepared foods, and accountants.
+Census records and newspaper advertisements from this period show women worked as midwives, gardeners, washerwomen, dressmakers and on occasion, innkeepers.
 By the latter part of the century it became more common for women in St. John's to work as wage earners employed as domestics, clerks, and factory workers.
 Most of these women were single and childless; married women sought wage work that could be carried out domestically, such as washing and sewing.
 The most common women wageworker in St. John's was the servant, typically an outport girl who assisted mercantile families with domestic duties and worked with the fishery.
 Domestic servants cooked, washed, cared for children, and tended to family gardens and livestock.

 Photographer unknown.
 Reproduced by permission of Archives and Special Collections (Coll.
 137 04.03.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.